PyCQA/flake8-pyi/README.md

    expressions after the entire file has been read.
 This enables support for first-class forward references that stub files use.

+3. Entirely suppresses the F821 flake8 error code ("Undefined name `name`"), and reduces instances in which the F822 flake8 error code ("undefined name `name` in `__all__`") is reported.
+These error codes often result in false positives for `.pyi` files, in which a name is considered "defined" if it is annotated, even if no value is assigned to the name.

-3. Provides a number of `.pyi`-specific warnings that enforce typeshed's style guide.
+4. Provides a number of `.pyi`-specific warnings that enforce typeshed's style guide.

 Note: Be careful when using this plugin in the same environment as other flake8